“What good is it for someone to gain the whole world, yet forfeit their soul?’

 The point is — it was fun.
 Twitter was full of random tweets about anything, and it seemed like no one cared about being rowdy in public.
 Back then, Twitter was a party 24/7 with everybody invited!

 But then something changed.
 The better people got at tweeting, the more the world took note.
 Businesses wanted in on this virtually untapped market of clients and the influencers who spoke to them.
 Everything started getting Twitter handles associated with them — TV shows, ads, businesses cards — the magnetic pull of Twitter was inescapable.

 Which makes it a bit funny that it’s been dead quiet in Toronto for a while now.

-I know that our social medialites are up to stuff — there’s never any shortage of brand-sponsored events in Toronto — but by this time last year we’d already had DefineTO and Social Media Week Toronto, you saw us getting together for drinks on patios and birthday and dinners and parties… there was a stronger sense of community in Toronto, and no matter whether you blogged or not, whether you had 100 or 1000 followers, there was a place for you.
+I know that our social medialites are up to stuff — there’s never a shortage of brand-sponsored events in Toronto — but by this time last year, we’d already had DefineTO and Social Media Week Toronto.
+We got together for drinks on patios and birthday and dinners and parties.
+There was a stronger sense of community in Toronto, and no matter whether you blogged or not, or if you had 100 or 1000 followers, there was a place for you.